A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 15}

-Because TMA and tcgen05 are both asynchronous, the loop above mainly acts as an orchestrator.
-While the tensor cores compute the MMA for stage 0, the memory subsystem is already fetching the data for stage 1.
+Because TMA and tcgen05 are both asynchronous, the loop mostly issues work and enforces ordering.
+While the tensor cores consume stage 0, the memory subsystem can fetch stage 1.

 VersionShape AShape BShape CShape D